BITSS/ACRE/02_structure_of_excercise.md

 1 - Read the paper and identify main causal claims (10%)

 2 - Conduct reproduction: (up to 60%)
+  - 2.0 - Declare if assessment will be about all or main outputs.
   - 2.1 - Assessing computational reproducibility of [all | main] output of the paper.
   Review and classify the replication materials: data (raw and analytic) and code (cleaning and analysis).
 Assess current category of computational reproducibility.